aws/karpenter-provider-aws/website/content/en/v0.26.1/concepts/deprovisioning.md

 - Using preferred anti-affinity and topology spreads can reduce the effectiveness of consolidation.
 At node launch, Karpenter attempts to satisfy affinity and topology spread preferences.
 In order to reduce node churn, consolidation must also attempt to satisfy these constraints to avoid immediately consolidating nodes after they launch.
 This means that consolidation may not deprovision nodes in order to avoid violating preferences, even if kube-scheduler can fit the host pods elsewhere.
 Karpenter reports these pods via logging to bring awareness to the possible issues they can cause (e.g. `pod default/inflate-anti-self-55894c5d8b-522jd has a preferred Anti-Affinity which can prevent consolidation`).

 - By adding the finalizer, Karpenter improves the default Kubernetes process of node deletion.
 When you run `kubectl delete node` on a node without a finalizer, the node is deleted without triggering the finalization logic.
-The instance will continue running in EC2, even though there is no longer a node object for it.
+The machine will continue running in EC2, even though there is no longer a node object for it.
 The kubelet isn’t watching for its own existence, so if a node is deleted, the kubelet doesn’t terminate itself.
 All the pod objects get deleted by a garbage collection process later, because the pods’ node is gone.